etn-ccis/blui-angular-component-library/react/docs/Drawer.md

 ## Drawer Header
 The `DrawerHeader` is the top-most part of the `Drawer`.
-It is used to toggle the `Drawer` open or closed, and has an API intended to make it fully customizable.
-The `DrawerHeader's` text content supports multi-line text inputs or can accept children nodes to render instead.
+It can be used to toggle the `Drawer` open or closed and it supports multi-line text inputs or children nodes to render instead.

 ### Drawer Header API
 | Prop Name       | Description                             | Type          | Required | Default            |